 If you have a medical pre-condition like allergies, you must inform us and carry the necessary medication.
 You also have to show us where you carry that medication.

-But, we need to stress: We have been hiking, climbing and exploring in Ghana for more than two decades without any serious accident or injuries.
+But, we need to stress: We have been hiking, climbing, and exploring in Ghana for more than two decades without any serious accidents or injuries.

 Of course, we don’t consider bruises, cuts, and scratches an injury. 🙂